 Sohoton Cove, Bucas Grande

-I’d always wanted to see Sohoton Cove, famous for housing a lagoon full of stingless jellyfishes.
+If you’re like me, you’ve heard about Sohoton Cove as the place where you can find a stingless jellyfish lagoon.
 The internet is abound with photos of people gliding smoothly in the water and posing with these creatures.
-I wanted to experience that for myself.

-First, Sohoton Cove is huge.
-It’s a jungle of waterways where people can easily get lost.
+Basically, Sohoton Cove is a jungle of waterways where people can easily get lost.
 Tour guides have adapted a marking system to avoid this — a horseshoe-shaped rock formation marks the entrance to Sohoton Cove, for instance.
 Obviously, that means there are more places to visit here than just the jellyfish lagoon.

-Our boat passed by a low cave to enter Sohoton Cove.
+During our trip, our boat passed by a low cave to get to Sohoton Cove.
 During high tide, the cave becomes inaccessible.
 We were lucky that the weather cleared a bit that morning, so the water level was down.
-We visited Hagukan Cave, where we had to swim underneath to get inside.
+We first stopped at Hagukan Cave, where we had to swim underneath to get inside.
 It reminded me of the novel The Beach.
 Anyway, I wasn’t a good swimmer so the guides had to pull me.
 Inside, it was dark and the water glowed with a luminous green.

-We also visited Magkokoob Cave, where tourists had to go inside and come outside to a cliff, where a diving board awaits.
+We then stopped by Magkokoob Cave, where tourists had to go inside and come outside to a cliff, where a diving board awaits.
 This is how people get back to the boat.
 Sounds exciting?
 Hali thought so.
 Guess who stayed in the boat and volunteered to take photos.

 I wasn’t able to swim with the jellyfishes and take some fun photos in the water, but Sohoton Cove definitely exceeded any expectations I had before coming here.